biermanr/formatters_and_linters/presentation/fmt_lint_precommit.md

 <!-- pause -->

-Everything we discuss today will be for python, but other programming languages have the same or similar tools and concepts.
+Everything we discuss today will be for python, but other programming languages have the same or similar tools and concepts!

 <!-- end_slide -->

 Something to look forward to
 ---
-Here's what we'll accomplish with formatting and linting!
+Here's an example of what we'll accomplish with formatting and linting!
 <!-- column_layout: [2, 2] -->
 <!-- column: 0 -->
 Code before: